-&lt;sup>31 The NP Site allocations are shown for clarity.
+31 The NP Site allocations are shown for clarity.

-- not causing the loss of, or damage to, areas important to the character of the settlement as identified on Map 10; and - d) not resulting in the loss of designated areas of nature conservation as identified on Map 3; and - e) not resulting in the loss of the sense of openness created by the green gaps on Map 14; and - f) incorporating any natural or built features on the site that have heritage or nature conservation value into the scheme where possible; and - g) promoting walking, cycling and the use of public transport; and - h) including Sustainable Drainage Systems that improve biodiversity as well as mitigating surface water flood risk. - Outside the Development Boundary proposals will be limited to development that is necessary to support the rural economy in accordance with District, countryside and other relevant policies in this Neighbourhood Plan reflecting its intrinsic open, rural character. - 3.
-Within the Development Boundary residential development on infill sites will be limited to one or two dwellings only on sites that fill a small gap in an otherwise substantially built up frontage.
+- b) being of a scale, density, layout and design that is compatible with the local, rural character, appearance and amenity of that part of Walkeringham Village in which it is located; and - c) not causing the loss of, or damage to, areas important to the character of the settlement as identified on Map 10; and - d) not resulting in the loss of designated areas of nature conservation as identified on Map 3; and - e) not resulting in the loss of the sense of openness created by the green gaps on Map 14; and - f) incorporating any natural or built features on the site that have heritage or nature conservation value into the scheme where practicable; and - g) incorporating measures which would promote walking, cycling and the use of public transport in the design and layout of the proposed development; and - h) including Sustainable Drainage Systems that improve biodiversity as well as mitigating surface water flood risk. - 2.
+Outside the Development Boundary proposals will be limited to development that is necessary to support the rural economy in accordance with District, countryside and other relevant policies in this Neighbourhood Plan reflecting its intrinsic open, rural character.